leclercsimon74/2024_Introductory-Course-to-Image-Analysis-in-Life-Science_FiJi/README.md

 Then try the macro that you just record and curate on the other image (in the same folder) [link 🔗](Images/Yeast%20meiosis/C1-2E_MAX_09122017_Nsr1Hsp104Meiosis_04_R3D_D3Dzproj-1.tif).
 Just try to understand why it mays not work on this dataset.

 ### Myelin segmentation
-You can found the Electron microscope images (FIB-SEM) of the optic nerves of a mouse in the following folder.
+You can found the Electron microscope images (FIB-SEM) of the optic nerves of a mouse in the following [folder 🔗](Images/Optic_nerve_FIB-SEM).
 In this case, we are trying to segment the myelin, this thick protective layer around neurons, that appear pitch black on the data.

 Since the myelin is so black and uniform, it is easy to found a segmentation protocol (such as Triangle, or even a manual one).
 In this specific case, it will perform quite well, even if smaller myelin sheet may not be correctly segmented, and that some noises can be found.